NotBlue-Dev/EAST/README.md

 Quest :
 - Input your quest IP

-You can join a session with the session id
+You can join a session with the session id <br />
 You can spectate your game by clicking spectate me

 ### MIXED

-Input team name in the last section
+Input team name in the last section<br />
 You can program stream to start at a precise time in Scenes tab, Timer (EAST)

 ### VRML